Pion condensation at rotation in magnetic field, electric and scalar potential wells: Complex scalar field placed in external fields in rotation frame

 Let us focus on the case of the static fields.
 We seek solution of the equation of motion in the form of the individual vortex: \be \phi =\phi_{0}\chi (r)e^{i\xi (\theta)-i\mu t+ip_z z}\,, \ee where $\phi_{0}$, $\mu$ and $p_z$ are real constants, $\chi(r)$ and $\xi (\theta)$ are the real functions.
 Below we will disregard a trivial dependence $\phi\propto e^{ip_z z}$ on $z$, since we will be interested in description of the minimal energy configurations corresponding to $p_z=0$.

 Using Eq. (\ref{Phifieldformpi}) we present the pion Lagrangian density as

 where

-$eA_0=V(r)$ is produced by the static external positive charge density $n_{\rm ex}({{r}})=n_{\rm ex}^{\rm fl}({{r}})$.
+$eA_0=V(r)$ is produced by the static external positive charge density $n_{\rm ex}({{r}})=n_{\rm ex}^{\rm fl}({{r}})$ and may be also by a redistribution of the charge owing to the rotation.
 In cases when the electric and magnetic fields can be treated as external fields, only the term ${\cal{L}}_\pi$ remains, describing the charged pion superconducting subsystem.
 Otherwise, the electromagnetic potential should be found self-consistently.
 In this respect we will further bear in mind two possibilities, rotation of the empty electrically neutral vessel heaving internal radius $R<1/\Omega$ and rotation of a piece of the charged nuclear matter of the cylindric form.
 In the latter case, simplifying the problem we will assume that the source $n_{\rm ex} (r)\neq 0$ is produced by very heavy particles, e.g., if we deal with a rotating piece of the bounded nuclear matter and pions, $n_{\rm ex}=n_p$ is the density of protons, being 7 times heavier than pions.
 In the latter case we put $n_p= n_p^{\rm rot}\simeq n_p^{\rm fl}$ and we take $n_p=n_p^0\theta (R-r)$, and $n_p^0=const>0$, $\theta(x)$ is the step function, $R$ is the transversal size of the system.
 Due to the causality condition we employ $R<1/\Omega$.

 Circulation of the $\xi(\theta)$-field yields $\oint d\vec{l}\nabla \xi =2\pi \nu\,,$ at the integer values of the winding number $\nu =0,\pm 1,...$, thereby \be \nabla \xi =\nu /r\,, \quad\xi =\nu\theta\,. \ee Positive $\nu$ characterize the vortices and negative ones, the antivortices.
 Employing Eq. (\ref{Phifieldformpi}) we obtain $L_z^\pi =\int d^3x n_\pi \nu$, where $n_{\pi}=n_{\pi}^{\rm fl}$ is the charged pion field/particle density.
 Note here that namely the canonical angular momentum (\ref{pphi}) is conserved quantity, cf. \cite{Barnet}.
 Sense of the difference of the canonical and kinetic momenta is discussed in \cite{Barnet,Chernodub2017}.